kwkou/815/articles/mysql-database-enus-advanced-settings.md

     <td>System, [-12:00 to +12:00] </td>
   </tr>
 </table>
->[AZURE.NOTE] **Taking into account the limitations of the Traffic Manager, we have set the default value for wait\_timeout to 120 s and the selectable range from 60 s to 240 s, but the above adjustment is only effective for instances created from October onward.
-For earlier instances, please manually set the value of wait\_timeout to any number between 60 s and 240 s.
-We recommend 120 s.**
+>[AZURE.NOTE] **Due to limitations of the Traffic Manager, the default value for wait\_timeout is 120 seconds and the selectable range is 60-240 seconds.
+This only applies for instances created from October 2015 onward.
+For earlier instances, please manually set the value of wait\_timeout to any number between 60-240 (120 recommended).**

->[AZURE.NOTE] **For details regarding the configuration of time zones, refer to [Configuring time zones on MySQL on Azure](/documentation/articles/mysql-database-timezone-config).**
+>[AZURE.NOTE] **For details regarding the configuration of time zones, see [Configuring time zones on MySQL on Azure](/documentation/articles/mysql-database-timezone-config).**

 <!---HONumber=Acom_0218_2016_MySql-->